0xmzn/OSC22-Linux-Workshop/session-1/README.md

 ## What is Linux?
 Linux has been around since the mid-1990s and has since reached a user-base that spans the globe.
 Linux is actually everywhere: It?s in your phones, your thermostats, in your cars, refrigerators, Roku devices, and televisions.
 It also runs most of the Internet, all of the world’s top 500 supercomputers, and the world’s stock exchanges.

+Here's an example of a smartwatch running Linux:
 ![Smartwatch Running Linux](../imgs/smartwatch.jpg)

+Fun fact: Most laptops used by the astronauts have a Linux based operating systems (Debian).
 ### Where did it come from?

 ###